Rhode Island Red

 - Weather Tolerance

 - Expected Lifespan

 - Pros and Cons of Owning a Rhode Island Red Chickens

 - 5 Reasons to Add Rhode Island Reds to Your Flock

 Background and History

-In 1890, the prominent chicken promoter, Isaac Champlin Wilbour, described the Rhode Island Red as practical, profitable, and prolific.
-Over a hundred years later, they are still living up to that reputation.
+In 1890, the prominent chicken promoter, Isaac Champlin Wilbour described the Rhode Island Red as practical, profitable and prolific.
+Over a hundred years later, these birds still live up their reputation.

 It was during one of these voyages, that Tripp met another sailor from England who was carrying a red Malaysian rooster aboard his vessel.
 Tripp was immediately taken with the impressive bird.
 He purchased the rooster and set it free to breed with the hens in his flock at home.

 Tripp was excited with the results of his first attempts at cross-breeding.

 The results were chickens that were both better tasting and laid more eggs.
 Eager to continue his experiment, Tripp began breeding his birds with his friend’s birds.